pohl-michel/2D-MR-image-prediction/README.md

 ## Overview

-This repository contains code for multivariate [time-series forecasting](https://github.com/pohl-michel/2D-MR-image-prediction/tree/main/Time_series_forecasting) using RNNs trained online and transformers, and thoraco-abdominal cine-MR image prediction, combining dense motion-field estimation, PCA-based motion modeling, temporal dynamics prediction, and image warping.
+This repository contains code for multivariate time-series forecasting using RNNs trained online and transformers, and for thoraco-abdominal cine-MR image prediction.
+The frame-prediction pipeline combines dense motion-field estimation, PCA-based motion modeling, temporal dynamics prediction, and image warping.

 The following methods are implemented for time-series forecasting:
  -  online learning algorithms for RNNs (sequence-specific models):